1:1 Device Program

 - Enhance teaching and transform the quality of teaching

-Is there any evidence that learning using a laptop increases teaching over traditional teaching methods?
+Is there any evidence that learning using a laptop/iPad increases teaching over traditional teaching methods?

 There is qualitative and quantitative research showing considerable improvement in classroom practice for students using laptop computers, and there is significant evidence that computer-mediated and media-rich learning environments enrich the learning experience and deepen understanding.
 (Some excellent video case studies are available see or e-mail the ET office for more info.)
 In addition, evidence supports a well-implemented laptop initiative in an inquiry-based learning environment – the foundation of the IB program.